Graffiti: Asia

-In China, Mao Zedong in the 1920s used revolutionary slogans and paintings in public places to galvanise the country's communist revolution.
+In China, Mao Zedong in the 1920s used revolutionary slogans and paintings in public places to galvanize the country's communist movement.

 Based on different national conditions, many people believe that China's attitude towards Graffiti is fierce, but in fact, according to Lance Crayon in his film Spray Paint Beijing: Graffiti in the Capital of China, Graffiti is generally accepted in Beijing, with artists not seeing much police interference.
 Political and religiously sensitive graffiti, however, is not allowed.

 In Hong Kong, Tsang Tsou Choi was known as the King of Kowloon for his calligraphy graffiti over many years, in which he claimed ownership of the area.
 Now some of his work is preserved officially.

 In Taiwan, the government has made some concessions to graffitists.
 Since 2005 they have been allowed to freely display their work along some sections of riverside retaining walls in designated "Graffiti Zones".
 From 2007, Taipei's department of cultural affairs also began permitting graffiti on fences around major public construction sites.
 Department head Yong-ping Lee (李永萍) stated, "We will promote graffiti starting with the public sector, and then later in the private sector too.
 It's our goal to beautify the city with graffiti".
-The government later helped organize a graffiti contest in Ximending, a popular shopping district. graffitists caught working outside of these designated areas still face fines up to NT$6,000 under a department of environmental protection regulation.
+The government later helped organize a graffiti contest in Ximending, a popular shopping district.
+Graffitists caught working outside of these designated areas still face fines up to NT$6,000 under a department of environmental protection regulation.
 However, Taiwanese authorities can be relatively lenient, one veteran police officer stating anonymously, "Unless someone complains about vandalism, we won't get involved.
 We don't go after it proactively."